-OUT OF STATE SUPERVISORS OF PROFESSIONAL COUNSELOR TRAINEES IN THE COMMONWEALTH OF VIRGINIA ARE REQUIRED TO VERIFY THAT THEY CURRENTLY HOLD A LICENSE TO PRACTICE.
+OUT OF STATE SUPERVISORS OF PROFESSIONAL COUNSELOR TRAINES IN THE COMMONWEALTH OF VIRGINIA ARE REQUIRED TO VERIFY THAT THEY CURRENTLY HOLD A LICENSE TO PRACTICE.
 AS A PROFESSIONAL COUNSELOR, CLINICAL PSYCHOLOGIST, PSYCHOLOGIST, CLINICAL SOCIAL WORKER OR PSYCHIATRIST FOR THE PURPOSE OF LICENSURE VERIFICATION.
-THE STATE LICENSURE BOARD MUST RETURN THE FORM TO THE BOARD OF PROFESSIONAL COUNSELORS.
+THE STATE LICENSURE ROARD MUST RETURN THE FORM TO THE ROARD OF PROFESSIONAL COUNSELORS.

+LICENSURE BOARO MUST RETURN THE FORM M TO THE BOARD OF PROFESSIONAL COUNSELORS.

-TO:Board of Professional Counselors
+ro: Board of Professional Counselors

+(State)

 FROM:

-RE: Verification of Licensure in Another Jurisdiction

-Please furnish the information requested below and return the form to the Board of Professional Counselors at the address given above.

 (Supervisor)

+RE: Verification of Licensure in And other Jurisdiction

+Please furnish the information requ of Professional Counselors at the ac uested below and return the form to the Board ddress given above.

-License Number Held
+icense Number Held

 Date of Initial Licensure

-Is the supervisor currently licensed and in good standing?
+s the supervisor currently licensed d and in good standing?

-If the supervisor's license has expired, is the applicant eligible to renew his or her license?
-Yes______NO
+of the supervisor's license has exported has exported to the supervisor's license has exported to the supervisor has ex pired, is the applicant eligible to renew his

-If no, please explain.

-Has there ever been any disciplinary action taken against the supervisor's license?
-Yes_____No
+das there ever been any disciplinatense?
+YesNo f yes, please explain ry action taken against the supervisor's licertify that the information given is correct.

-If yes, please explain.

-I certify that the information given is correct.

-(Authorized Licensure Official)
+• (Authorized Licensure Official)

+(Audiorized Ercensure official)

+Date

+·